gnosisdevops/promtail-shipper-ansible/README.md

 loki_password: []
 ```

-Basic Auth used to access Loki endpoint
+Basic Auth used to access Loki endpoint. ⚠️ This configuration is mandatory.

 ```yaml
 promtail_scrape_configs: